 Before you can successfully develop and lead a team, you need to learn the foundations and nuances of marketing strategy, along with how to anticipate and identify shifts in marketing trends.
 The only real way to do this is to obtain an entry-level marketing position and increase your value and experience enough to move up the ladder.
 Like any other career path, CMOs need to start at the beginning and work their way to the top.

 However, this is by no means a rote or standardized process.
 You can use strategies and development tools to develop your skills, increase your upward momentum, and reach the C-level career just a bit faster.

-A typical career path to becoming a CMO follows these general stages:
+A typical career path for a marketing specialist to become a CMO follows these general stages:

 Entry-Level Marketing Position

 Entry-level marketing positions are for individuals just starting out in marketing, either fresh from college or as part of a career change.
 These positions usually require a maximum of 2 years of experience and position you as a coordinator or specialist in the marketing industry.

 When searching for these positions, look for project, social media, account, marketing, and event marketing coordinator positions or event marketing and marketing specialist positions.
 These jobs provide a basic understanding of the marketing industry and involve a lot of research and administrative tasks.

 The entry-level marketing position is an important first step on the chief marketing officer career path as it develops the foundational skills necessary for implementing successful strategies.